Rodney Mullen: Early life

-Mullen was born in Gainesville, Florida.
+Mullen was born and raised in Gainesville, Florida.
+His father was a dentist and property developer while his mother was a child prodigy and accomplished pianist who graduated high school at the age of 14.
+He and his family lived on a farm.
 As a child, Mullen slept in boots designed to correct a severe pigeon-toe condition.
 Despite Mullen's condition, "He had an incredible dexterity with his feet," said Phil Chiocchio, former owner of the Florida skatepark, Sensation Basin.

 Mullen began skateboarding at the age of ten, on New Year's Day of 1977, after a neighborhood friend introduced him to a skateboard.
 He promised his strict father that he would cease skateboarding the first time he became seriously injured:

 My dad wouldn't let me have a skateboard.
 He thought I'd get hurt and never get good, and the culture was bums, and I'd turn into one.
 He was a dentist, but before that he was military, and there were times you'd call him, 'Sir.'
 New Year's Day he had a drink and felt better, and the skate shop was open.
 I learned to skate in our garage.
 We lived in the country in Florida, it was sort of farmish, and there was no cement anywhere else.
 Vert skating was the kind of skating that was done in pools, where you could get airborne and be weightless.
 The other style, which is what I did, was called freestyle, which was tricks you could do on flat ground.

 Mullen practiced in the garage of the family home while wearing a comprehensive protective pads setup, a precaution that was part of the deal with his father.
 He also spent time with his sister's surfer friends who skated on weekdays.
 He became obsessed with the skateboard and practiced for many hours on a daily basis.

+Mullen graduated from P. K. Yonge Developmental Research School where he had a 4.0 GPA and studied biomedical engineering at the University of Florida, where he majored in mathematics, although he later dropped out due to his daily schedule.
+Although talented, he was pathologically shy and suffered from anxiety as well as anorexia as a teenager; while on tour, he ran away from the Bones Brigade van during a rest stop in Maryland.